Foundation

 Adoption of the counter-proposal

 Following National Council approval, the Council of States adopts the Federal Council’s counter-proposal, which provides compensation to the tune of 300 million Swiss francs for the victims.
 It also includes measures to enable the nation to come to terms with this dark period in its history.
 The initiators withdraw their initiative, as the counter-proposal provides more immediate help for the elderly and infirm victims.
-The reparations initiative thus draws to a successful close.
+The Reparation Initiative thus draws to a successful close.

 Image: Keystone